zh4ui/avtcore-multiplex-guidelines/draft-ietf-avtcore-multiplex-guidelines.md

 SDP Media Description Grouping:
 : The [SDP Grouping Framework](#RFC5888) uses various semantics to group any number of media descriptions.
-These has previously been considered primarily as grouping RTP sessions, but this might change.
+These has previously been considered primarily as grouping RTP sessions,
+  {{I-D.ietf-mmusic-sdp-bundle-negotiation}} groups multiple
+  media descriptors as a single RTP session.

 SDP SSRC grouping:
-: [Source-Specific Media Attributes in SDP](#RFC5576) includes a solution for grouping SSRCs the same way as the Grouping framework groupes Media Descriptions.
+: [Source-Specific Media Attributes in SDP](#RFC5576) includes a solution for grouping SSRCs the same way as the Grouping framework groups Media Descriptions.

 SDP MSID grouping: